Eyres Monsell: Transport

 Eyres Monsell is serviced by Arriva Midlands service 87, Centrebus Orbital 40S, and First Leicester services 88 and 88E.

 Arriva Services 84, 85 and X45 serve the Leicester Road area which is in Glen Parva on the border to Eyres Monsell.
 Services 47, 48, and serve the Saffron Lane which links Aylestone with South Wigston.

 Sports

-Eyres Monsell is home to FC Wygston First and Monsell Club Wasps F.C, both association football clubs based around Sturdee Road.
+Eyres Monsell is home to FC Wygston First,Park FC and Monsell Club Wasps F.C, both association football clubs based around Sturdee Road.
 FC Wygston played in The Alliance Football League during the 2016-2017 and 2017-2018 leagues.
 Monsell Club Wasps F.C played in the Leicester Sunday Football League until late 2016 when, following a merger with the Charnwood League, the club played in the Leicester and Charnwood Sunday Football League.

 Politics

 Eyres Monsell is part of the Leicester South parliamentary constituency, the winner of which represents the area in the House of Commons.

 In local city council elections, the ward has been a Labour Party stronghold, who have held the area continually since 2007, after defeating the Liberal Democrats who formerly held the ward.
 In the 2007 election, Labour came first, Conservative Party second, BNP third (with 21% of the vote), and Liberal Democrats fourth.